What is the closing date?Midnight Saturday 2nd May 2015 for all entries.

 Can I enter an image that’s been entered into another competition?Yes you can, so long as it did not win a prize and that competition is over.
 Specifically, a picture that has already won a prize (winner, runner-up, or commended) in a major competition - which we define as one receiving more than 500 images and includes previous BWPA competitions - cannot be entered in BWPA.
 Images that have been entered into a major competition where the results are still pending are not eligible for entry.

 How do I submit my images?The way to submit still images is to use the online uploading system on our website.
-For video entries, please submit your video on CD/DVD by post.
+For video entries, follow the instructions on the video entry page.

 How do I pay?To pay for your entry online you need to buy credits from our website.
 Credits can then be used to upload images to different categories.
 Online entries are paid for via PayPal.
 You don’t need to have a PayPal account, but you do need a credit card.
-For video entries please make cheques payable to 'British Wildlife Photography Awards'.
-Cheques can only be accepted in sterling from UK banks and entries will be accepted on clearance of the cheque.
+For video entries you must buy special video entry credits separately.
+See special instructions here.

 Why do you charge a fee to enter?The cost of running a competition is high.
 The prizes, the awards ceremony, the cost of the website, and the cost of putting on a series of nationwide exhibitions, including mounting and framing images are all examples of costs to the competition.
 The competition fees help to cover these costs.